mvcss/mvcss.github.com/source/index.md

 ## What?
 Another Way to Write CSS?

 We're big fans (and often employ tenets of) well-documented methods like [OOCSS](https://github.com/stubbornella/oocss/wiki), [BEM](http://bem.info/method/), and [SMACSS](http://smacss.com/).
-This bit of architecture and accompanying [Style Guide](http://mvcss.github.io/styleguide/)/[Library](http://mvcss.github.io/library/) meshes all of our preferred practices into one place.
+This bit of architecture and accompanying [Styleguide](http://mvcss.github.io/styleguide/)/[Library](http://mvcss.github.io/library/) meshes all of our preferred practices into one place.

 ## All This for CSS?